 - OPTION NO. 1

 - STRATEGIZE WITH A PRO

-Let’s create a comprehensive marketing plan — from establishing goals and metrics to creating a content calendar that lists exactly what needs to be created every single week (and why).
+Let’s create a comprehensive Leadership Marketing plan — from establishing goals and metrics to creating a content marketing calendar that lists exactly what needs to be created every single week (and why).

 - OPTION NO. 2